Brav68e/Katarenga/documentations/technical_doc.md

 - `Images/Menu/`: Menu illustrations and backgrounds
 - `Images/Utility/`: Buttons, arrows, various icons

-Each image is loaded at startup via the UI module and referenced by its relative path.
+Each image is loaded at startup of a UI related Object and referenced by its relative path.
 Images are used to:
 - Display pawns and pieces on the board
 - Style buttons and menus
 - Illustrate regions and possible actions